GeorgeHernandez/GeorgeHernandez/MobileGear.md

   - Passport
   - Workout Clothes and Shoes
   - Ears and Charger
-  - Check-In Bag as needed
+  - Check-In Bag.
+As needed.